 Due to advances in modern medicine, more and more people who are diagnosed with cancer can now be cured.
 This requires the correct diagnosis and the most appropriate treatment at an early stage of the disease, which often requires more than one treatment option (surgery, radiation, biologic therapies, chemotherapy).

-The Shands Jacksonville campus also houses the UF Proton Therapy Institute facility, which is the first proton treatment facility in the Southeastern U.S. for cancer.
+The UF Health Jacksonville campus also houses the UF Health Proton Therapy Institute facility, which is the first proton treatment facility in the Southeastern U.S. for cancer.

 Contact information is provided for questions you may have that are not answered on this site.